MansukhPatidar/Snake/README.md

 # Snake
-Game of  snake implemented using python
+Game of  snake implemented using object oriented programming in Python

+## Keywords
+Snake, game, python3, Object oriented programming

 ## Getting started
 This game is built using Python3 and will run on any platform.
 Use the steps below to get started -